1. Purpose

 8. Continuous improvement

-This policy and its associated programs will be reviewed on an ongoing basis to ensure these adequately meet and reflect the changing needs of our customers and employees.
+This policy and its associated programs will be reviewed on an ongoing basis to ensure these adequately meet and reflect the changing needs of our customers.

-In this respect, we’ll work closely with peak bodies and customer committees to develop appropriate, customer focused support for customers and employees experiencing family violence.
+In this respect, we’ll work closely with peak bodies and customer committees to develop appropriate, customer focused support for customers experiencing family violence.

 9. Related Policies